 The superfood, Natto, is the third smelliest Japanese food with 452 Au.

 The fermented soybeans not only stick but also have a stringy, slimy consistency, because of which many people can’t eat them.

 #2: Funazushi (鮒寿司)

-Lastly for your reference, according to Wikipedia, the world’s top 5 stinkiest foods are as follows.
+For your information, the world’s top 5 stinkiest foods are as follows, according to Wikipedia.

 |Epicure Cheese||1870||New Zealand|